charroux/ServletJSPBasis/README.md

 Maven Servlet JSP Basis

 This application allows to :
-- create a person (file addPerson.html)
+- create a person (file index.html)
-- list a set of persons (file listPersons.jsp)
+- display the person's name (confirmation.jsp)